 Our studio

 Our large studio is located in the heart of Brighton’s creative district.
-Newly fitted out with a wide range of specialist equipment, we provide a top quality service for all your conservation and collections care needs.
+Newly fitted out with a wide range of specialist equipment, we provide a top quality service and skilled team of textile conservators for all your conservation and collections care needs.

 Search here for your object type or conservation requirement